 - From your seated spinal twist leg position move your right foot further over to the left bringing your right knee down directly on top of your left.

-- Rest your right hand down on the floor beside your hip.
-Stretch your left arm up and over your ear side bending here.
-(In the photo I’m reaching in the opposite direction ignore that!)
+- Rest your left hand down on the floor beside your hip.
+Stretch your right arm up and over your ear side bending here.

 - Hold for 1 minute.